 top of page

-Oasis Pharmaceuticals has developed a portfolio of pepducin treatments for Nonalcoholic Steatohepatitis (NASH), Atopic Dermatitis (AD), Pain, and other PAR2-related diseases.
+Oasis Pharmaceuticals has developed a portfolio of pepducin treatments for Nonalcoholic Steatohepatitis (NASH), Atopic Dermatitis (AD), IPF/PAH, IBD, and other PAR2-related diseases.

 2597 Fib 4 PAR hi Diab x40 copy.png